msnellma/SpringRAG/README.md

 # SpringRAG
 This is a demo project to test Retreival Augmented Generation with Spring AI.
+The project uses OpenAI's GPT-4o LLM model.
+The desired OpenAI model can be specified in `application.yaml`.

-To run, you need a `OPEN_API_KEY` environment variable, and start the PgVector Database:
+To run, you need a `OPEN_AI_KEY` environment variable, and start the PgVector Database:
 ```
 docker-compose up
 ```